spencerng/Robotix-Java-Lessons/Lesson-3/Lesson-3.md

         return fib(n-1)+fib(n-2);
     }

-Recursion is useful for creating simple methods, but their running time can sometimes be slow, and you must always ensure that you reach a base case (`n==1` or `n==2` in this example).
+Recursion is useful for creating simple methods, but their running time can sometimes be slow, and you must always ensure that you reach a **base case** (`n==1` or `n==2` in this example) that returns a literal value.
 Refer to the binary search method if you want to see a more complex example of recursion.

 ## Algorithmic challenges

 Do as many as you want, until you get a good feel of when to implement methods and how to break down a problem:

-1. Write a recursive method to compute the factorial of a number.
+1. Write a recursive method to compute the [factorial](https://en.wikipedia.org/wiki/Factorial) of a number.
 Note that 0! is equal to 1.

-2. Write a program that takes any English sentence without punctuation as an input, then converts it to Pig Latin.
+2. Write a program that takes any English sentence without punctuation as an input, then converts it to [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin).

-3. Implement a more efficient (non-recursive) algorithm to find the n^(th) Fibonacci number
+3. Implement a more efficient (non-recursive) algorithm to find the `n`th Fibonacci number

 4. Determine the sum of all prime numbers from 2 to a number specified by the user.